GuillermoBustosPerez/Scraper-Original-Mass/Report/Report.md

 present in the training dataset might not be present on new data on which to make predictions.
-However, since structural collinearity is the result of existing variables, it is expected to be present at training and new.
+However, since structural collinearity is the result of existing variables, it is expected to be present at training and unseen data.
 It is expected that the GIUR index and average height of retouch will present higher values of structural collinearity.
-In order to further address the effect of collinearity, a principal component analysis (PCA) was performed on the four variables, and a new model was trained on the Principal Components (PC) adding up to more than 90% of variance.
-PCA is common dimensionality reduction technique which allows to eliminate collinearity between predictors, while minimizing the loss of information \[[65](#ref-naes_understanding_2001)\].
-The distribution of predictions from both models are compared through Kolmogorov-Smirnov test.
-If collinearity between predictors is having causing overfit, the distribution of predicted values will be statistically significantly different.

 Models were evaluated using a k-fold cross validation.
 In k-fold cross validation, the dataset is randomly shuffled and divided into k folds.